 Measurabl calculates carbon emissions based on the data you provide us regarding site utility consumption, transportation, and tenant utility consumption.
 They are displayed in reports as outlined in this article.

 Carbon emissions are typically divided into three categories called scopes:

 - Scope 3 emissions are other emissions your organization generates indirectly, such as emissions from tenants, transportation, waste generation and disposal, supply chain, and purchased products.
-Measurabl calculates scope 3 tenant emissions according to the Operational Control scheme, under which any emissions generated by tenant usage are considered Scope 3.
+Measurabl calculates scope 3 downstream tenant emissions according to the Operational Control scheme, under which any emissions generated by tenant usage (specifically: emissions from energy meters assigned to tenant spaces) are considered Scope 3.
 (For CDP, we use the Financial Control scheme.
 Learn more in this article.)